rodneyshupe/Cookbook/Recipes/Sauces/GarlicWhiteSauce.rst

 Directions
 ----------

-- Put all ingredients except milk in a bowl and mix well to combine
+1. Put all ingredients except the milk in a bowl and mix well to combine.
-- Stir in as much milk as needed to make it as thick or thin as you like
+2. Stir in as much milk as needed to make it as thick or thin as you like.